Bharatiya Janata Party – Rajasthan: Janata Party (1977-80)

-Bharatiya Janata Party [1980- present]
+Bharatiya Janata Party (1980- present)

 In April 1980, shortly after the elections, the National Executive Council of the Janata Party banned its members from being 'dual members' of party and the RSS.
 In response, the former Jana Sangh members left to create a new political party, known as the Bharatiya Janata Party.
 Although the newly formed BJP was technically distinct from the Jana Sangh, the bulk of its rank and file were identical to its predecessor which helped the BJP in retaining some of its traditional Jan Sangh vote base.
 The BJP emerged as the principal opposition to the ruling Congress both the times in 1980 as well as 1985.

 The allegations of corruption, known as the Bofors scandal, against Rajiv Gandhi witnessed the Congress party's defeat in 1989 Indian general election.
 The National Front coalition was formed with the outside support from the Left Front and the Bharatiya Janata Party and V. P. Singh became the prime minister.
 The Congress subsequently even lost the 1990 Rajasthan elections to the BJP.
 The BJP with 85 seats formed a coalition with the Janata Dal which had 55 seats and Bhairon Singh Shekhawat became the first Chief Minister from the Bharatiya Janata Party on 4 March 1990.

 On 6 December 1992, Babri Masjid was demolished in Uttar Pradesh and Kalyan Singh, the then Chief Minister of Uttar Pradesh took the moral responsibility and resigned.
 The state was put under President's rule.
 However P. V. Narasimha Rao, the then Prime Minister undemocratically dismissed the BJP ruled state Governments in Rajasthan, Madhya Pradesh, Himachal Pradesh due to violence erupted in these states with the fall of the Masjid, while the Congress Government in Maharashtra was spared despite Bombay riots and 1993 Bombay bombings.

 While the BJP lost subsequent elections held in 1993 to Uttar Pradesh, Madhya Pradesh and Himachal Pradesh, it was able to win a wafer thin majority in Rajasthan and managed to form a Government with support of independents under Bhairon Singh Shekhawat.
 The BJP however lost 1998 state elections to the Congress led by Ashok Gehlot and was reduced to 33 seats in the Assembly of 200 seats.
 Thereafter the power has been alternating between the BJP and the Congress once in every 5 years.

+Youth Wing (Bharatiya Janata Yuva Morcha (BJYM), Rajasthan)

+In 2026, Shankar Gora was appointed as the State President of the Bharatiya Janata Yuva Morcha (BJYM) – Rajasthan, the youth wing of the Bharatiya Janata Party (BJP).

+He assumed office during an official ceremony where Rajasthan BJP President Madan Rathore administered the oath and formally handed over the charge.

+His appointment was part of a broader organisational restructuring within the Rajasthan unit of the BJP, which included the appointment of several new morcha (front) presidents.